 Roman pushed his way into the room, the young man inside protesting when Roman took his gun from his hand and set it on the dresser.

-“Aleksir Bardon,” Roman began, “I want to know every rumor you’ve heard about magic in Illyon.”
+“Aleksir Bardon,” Roman began, “I know who you’ve been speaking to.
+I want to know every rumor you’ve heard about magic in Illyon.”